Fryingplate/Containerized-Todo-cli/README.md

 # Hi, I'm Md Sami ! 👋

 ## 🚀 About Me
 I'm a CS Student and Interested in DevOps/Cloud and Machine Learning...
+i am interested in Devops

 ## Usage/Examples